sylvainnicolet/calendar-tracking/README.md

 # Calendar Tracking

-Calendar Tracking is a simple web application that allows users to find and track events.
+Calendar Tracking is a simple web application that allows users to track events.

 ![Calendar Tracking](./public/screenshot.png)